Stage 3 Refusing the Call

 There is no going back.

-Reluctant heroes have yet to realise that it does not matter what has happened to you, no matter how unjust or unfair.
-This is your problem to resolve.
+Reluctant heroes have yet to realise that it does not matter what has happened to you, no matter how unjust, unfair or traumatic.
+This new situation you find yourself in is your problem to resolve.

-- Have their been times in your life when you thought ‘This can’t be happening!’
+- Have there been times in your life when you thought ‘This can’t be happening!’
 Did you fall into denial?

 - What coping strategies did you use?
 Blame?
 Distraction?
 Carried on as before?
-Numb your feelings with alcohol, drugs?
+Numbed your feelings with alcohol, drugs?